Connect with us

 “On average, land prices in the satellite towns have risen five-fold and will continue to increase as infrastructural developments such as the standard gauge railway near completion,” she said.

-In the fourth quarter of 2015, land in Nairobi’s suburbs rose by 9 per cent with Kitisuru, Loresho and Gigiri posting the highest growth at 26.1 per cent, 23.4 per cent and 14.6 per cent respectively.
+In the fourth quarter of 2015, land in Nairobi’s suburbs rose by 9 per cent with Kitisuru, Loresho, and Gigiri posting the highest growth at 26.1 per cent, 23.4 per cent and 14.6 per cent respectively.

-Market analysts say they expect a slowdown in the number of new construction projects in Nairobi after depletion of land in city estates.
+Market analysts say they expect a slowdown in the number of new construction projects in Nairobi after the depletion of land in city estates.

 “Developers have exhausted land in areas that would handle major housing projects towards the south of Nairobi and now most projects are coming up in satellite towns,” said Alex Mungai, a Nairobi-based property consultant.